Soho stabbing: Man charged over killing near London's Oxford Street

 The Metropolitan Police said the 58-year-old lived in Southwark and his next of kin have been informed.

-Li Hunan, 60, of New Malden, is due to appear at Croydon Magistrates' Court on Wednesday afternoon having been charged with murder.
+Li Hunan, 60, of New Malden, appeared in custody at Croydon Magistrates' Court on Wednesday afternoon charged with murder.

+The case was sent for trial at the Old Bailey, where Mr Hunan is scheduled to appear on 14 September.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk